SGCSam/XUIHelper/README.md

 ## Wiki

-For documentation on using XUIHelper.CLI, see: TODO For documentation on using XUIHelper.GUI, see: TODO For documentation on the XML extensions system, see: TODO
+For documentation on using XUIHelper.CLI, see "Documentation/XUIHelper.CLI Documentation" For documentation on using XUIHelper.GUI, see: "Documentation/XUIHelper.GUI Documentation" For documentation on the XML extensions system, see: "Documentation/XML Extensions Documentation"

 ## Contributors